 Hammond took over the Mountaineer rifle program upon the retirement of long-time coach Marsha Beasley in 2006.
-That season, he guided the 2006-07 team to its first winning season (6-4) since 2003.
+That season, he guided the 2006-07 team to its first winning record (6-4) since 2003.

 A strong proponent for achievement at the range and in the classroom, Hammond’s shooters have proven to be well-rounded student-athletes.

-Since his arrival in the fall of 2006, 33 Mountaineers have earned a spot on the annual Collegiate Rifle Coaches Association All-Academic Honor List, including a program-best seven student-athletes in 2011.
+Since his arrival in the fall of 2006, 58 Mountaineers have earned a spot on the annual CRCA All-Academic Honor List, including a program-best eight student-athletes in 2015 and 2016.

-The Mountaineers also have been well represented on the annual Capital One Academic All-America At-Large Teams, with at least one student-athlete earning an honor in each of the last seven seasons.
+The Mountaineers also have been well represented on the annual CoSIDA Academic All-America At-Large Teams, with at least one student-athlete earning an honor in each of the last seven seasons.

-The Mountaineers have earned a combined 43 NRA All-America honors, including 17 first-team recognitions, since Hammond became head coach.
+The Mountaineers have earned a combined 112 All-America honors, including 51 first-team recognitions, since Hammond became head coach.

-Following a four-year drought, five Mountaineers scored five All-America honors in 2008, including first-team recognition for senior Lafe Kunkel and freshman Brandi Eskew.
+Following a four-year drought, five Mountaineers scored five All-America honors in 2008, including first-team recognition for Lafe Kunkel and Brandi Eskew.

 In addition to his busy coaching schedule, Hammond still competes for the Great Britain National Team.
 Hammond started shooting when he was nine years old.
 As a junior, Hammond won both domestic and international honors, highlighted by the 50m rifle prone World Junior Champion title in Barcelona in 1998.

-Following his successful second season as the Mountaineers’ coach, Hammond spent the 2008 summer as an athlete, competing at the 2008 Beijing Summer Olympics.
-In 2010, he competed at the 50th ISSF World Championships, in Munich, Germany, and the Commonwealth Games in Dehli, India, where he became the most successful Scottish Athlete in a single Commonwealth Games winning four medals – two Gold, one Silver and one Bronze.
+One of his highlights was representing Scotland at the 2010 Commonwealth Games in Delhi, India, where he became the most successful Scottish Athlete in a single Commonwealth Games, winning four medals – two Gold, one Silver and one Bronze.

-Hammond continues to shoot on the ISSF World Cup circuit on an annual basis and is currently ranked inside the top 25 in the ISSF World Rankings.
+Hammond continues to shoot on the ISSF World Cup circuit on an annual basis.

 Prior to Coaching at WVU

-Hammond earned his bachelor’s degree from the University of Leeds while competing on its rifle team.
+Hammond earned his bachelor’s degree from the University of Leeds while competing for its rifle team.

 Hammond then journeyed to West Virginia to spend the 2002-03 season competing for the WVU rifle team while working toward his master’s degree in sport management.
 Hammond returned to Morgantown in 2006 and began his coaching career as a volunteer assistant with the Mountaineers.

 In addition to his highly successful career as a shooter, Hammond also has volunteered his time to help others.
-While a member of the Leeds squad, he helped coach beginning shooters as well as assist the team with organizational tasks.
+While a member of the Leeds squad, he helped coach beginning shooters and assisted the team with organizational tasks.